xuan6/react-task-tracker/my-app/README.md

 # React Task Tracker App

-This is the project built based on the [YouTube React Crash Course](https://www.youtube.com/watch?v=w7ejDZ8SWv8).
-It includes the react UI as well as JSON-server for the mock backend.
+The basic skeleton of this project was built based on the [YouTube React Crash Course](https://www.youtube.com/watch?v=w7ejDZ8SWv8).
+Custom styles and addtional features were developed on top of that tutorial.
+This App includes a React-based UI as well as a JSON-server for the mock backend.

 ## Usage